Capgemini/grade-ladder-fullstack/README.md

 # Experience Engineering Full Stack Grade Ladder

-The aim of this document is to help the team understand the different technical skills that each developer need to have based on his grade.
-This grade ladder will not replace the [existing one](https://capgemini.github.io/grade-ladder/) but will enhance it focusing mainly on the **Technical skills**
+The aim of this document is to help the team understand the different technical skills that each developer needs to have at each grade.

+This grade ladder will not replace the [existing one](https://capgemini.github.io/grade-ladder/) but will enhance it, focusing mainly on the **technical skills** for a full stack JavaScript developer.

 ## Grade:
 - [A2 - Software Engineer Level 2](https://github.com/Capgemini/grade-ladder-fullstack/blob/main/A2.md)